isharris/rpi-update/README.md

-Also if you are suffering from a bug in current firmware (perhaps as one of the reporters of the bug on github or forum) and a fix has been pushed out for testing, then using rpi-update is the right way to get the fix until it makes its way into new Raspberry Pi OS images and apt-get.
+Also if you are suffering from a bug in current firmware (perhaps as one of the reporters of the bug on github or forum) and a fix has been pushed out for testing, then using rpi-update-isharris is the right way to get the fix until it makes its way into new Raspberry Pi OS images and apt-get.

 Backing up before updating is always advisable.